– A Synco Mares short story in serial form

 “Mangrove isn’t going to like your plans,” Synco said.
 “But I have to say I’m not happy with their plans, either.”

 “Yes.
 There really is no question about destroying it.
 I am sorry I invented it.
 I am sorry about everything,” Davis said.

 Synco’s left ear became a noise gate with a fast attack and slow release.
 Even though it sounded like Davis was talking to him through cotton wadding in his left ear, with his right ear could hear dogs barking nearly a mile away.
 It felt like there was something stuck in his left inner ear.

-“There is,” said a voice which rode on top of other voices, which now flowed through both his ears as if he had finally zeroed in on a radio station with an old fashioned analog dial.
+“There is,” said a voice that rode on top of other voices, which now flowed through both his ears as if he had finally zeroed in on a radio station with an old-fashioned analog dial.
 “We’re all stuck here waiting for you and you better hurry because someone is coming for you right this moment.”

 [POSTED March 13, 2015]

 “They don’t think I’ll turn it over, do they?”
 Synco decided to question the voice rather than argue with it.